JenHsuan/github-repo-finder/README.md

-## Next.js + Redux + Styled-Components template
+## Github repo finder

 ### Introduction
-It's a template based on create-next-app that contains default folders and files for building a new project.
+It's a project for searching repositories with keywprds

 The stack of this template contains the following items.
 * Next.js
 * Redux
 * Styled-Components
+* React(Hooks)
+* creat-nrs-web

 ### Usages